Menu

 }

-// Return info for logged in
+// Return info for logged-in users

 const responseData = {

-isLoggedIn: true, // Logged in identifier
+isLoggedIn: true, // Logged-in identifier

 id: user.id,